 PE will be on Monday alternating with Forest School.
 This can sometimes be changed so we suggest you keep your child's PE kit in school all week.

-Forest School will be on alternate Thursdays.
+Forest School will be on alternate Mondays.
 Wellies and coats are needed as we will go out in all kinds of weather.

 Homework activities will be sent home every week.
 We expect at least 1 piece of home learning each week.
 Feel free to do more with your child.